RedisLabs/redislabs-docs/content/rs/administering/database-operations/importing-data.md

 - Access key ID
 - Secret access key

+You can also connect to a storage service that uses the S3 protocol but is not hosted by Amazon AWS.
+The storage service must have a valid SSL certificate.
+To connect to an S3-compatible storage location, run: `rladmin cluster config s3_url <url>`

 ### Local mount point

 Before you specify to import from a local mount point, make sure that: